Published 2023-12-03.

 Before I could follow those instructions, I had to find out how to reach the Setup menu.
 After looking around for a bit, I saw a gear icon on a button on the upper left of the Push.

 When I pushed it, the display showed many things, but did not self-identify with the word ‘Setup’ anywhere on screen.
 I found myself wondering, once again, ‘What am I looking at?’
-UI breadcrumbs would have helped in this regard.
+If the UI had displayed contextual information, such as breadcrumbs, this would not have been a problem.

 Connecting to Wi-Fi